 Our research focuses on building tools to reduce the environmental impacts of energy systems, with an emphasis on greenhouse gas emissions (GHGs) from fossil energy systems.
-Our research methods include engineering-based life cycle assessment (LCA) modeling and computational optimization.
+Other research areas include optimization of low emissions technologies, such as carbon dioxide capture, solar thermal, as well as methane leak detection and solar photovoltaic output prediction using machine vision systems.
+Our research methods include engineering-based life cycle assessment (LCA) modeling, computational optimization, machine learning and computer vision.
 Our research targets include transportation fuels (conventional oil and oil substitutes) and carbon dioxide capture and storage.

 We study leakage from the natural gas system, with a focus on comprehensive assessment of leakage mechanisms, as well as ongoing work on detecting leakage from natural gas systems.